hanpfei/audio-echo/app/src/main/cpp/oboe/apps/fxlab/docs/Dev-Guide.md

 native side.
 The JNI bridge passes information regarding implemented effects descriptions to the UI as well as functions called when the user modifies effects in the UI.

-The `DuplexEngine` is responsible for managing and syncing the input and output Oboe streams for rendering audio with as low latency as possible.
-The `FunctionList` class contains the a vector of effects that correspond to the list of effects (and their parameters) that the user wants to use to process their audio.
+The `DuplexEngine` is responsible for managing and syncing the input and output Oboe streams for rendering src.audio with as low latency as possible.
+The `FunctionList` class contains the a vector of effects that correspond to the list of effects (and their parameters) that the user wants to use to process their src.audio.
 Effects (and the `FunctionList`) overload their function operator to take in two numeric iterator types.
-E.g `<template iter_type> void operator() (iter_type begin, iter_type end)`, where the `iter_types` correspond to C++ iterators carrying audio data.
+E.g `<template iter_type> void operator() (iter_type begin, iter_type end)`, where the `iter_types` correspond to C++ iterators carrying src.audio data.
 To erase the type of different objects, the `FunctionList` holds objects of types `std::function<void(iter_type, iter_type)>` i.e. functions which operate on the range between two numeric iterators in place.
 The `DuplexEngine`simply calls the `FunctionList` on every buffer of samples it receives.